RiverXDiamant/express-fruits-lab/README.md

 # Express Vegetables Lab

 Practice for: CRUD, MVC, REST, INDUCES and JSX

-Practicing index and show, new and create routes with express

 Learning Objectives

-    Practicing index and show, new and create routes with express
+    Practicing Index, Show, New and Create routes with Express

 Prerequisites